Category » Positive Thinking

 Have you, consciously or unconsciously, embraced any stereotypes about aging and elderly people?

-Perhaps you view the elderly as veritable fountains of wisdom – wisdom that has accumulated as a result of living life fully and learning from a considerable accumulation of life experience.
+Perhaps you view the elderly as veritable fountains of wisdom—wisdom that has accumulated from living life fully and learning from a considerable accumulation of life experience.

 Perhaps you acknowledge that retirement is the time when people have the best chance of leading the lives they have always dreamed of.